TheOfficialFloW/VitaShell/README.md

 VitaShell is an alternative replacement of the PS Vita's LiveArea.
 It offers you a file manager, package installer, built-in FTP and much more.
 This homebrew was an entry of the Revitalize PS Vita homebrew competition and won the first prize.
 HENkaku's molecularShell is also based on VitaShell.

+### Donation ###
+In case you want to support my work on the vita, you can always spend me some beer.
+Any cent is highly appreciated: goo.gl/uAIPIY

 ### How to use an USB flash drive as Memory Card on a PS TV ###
 - Format your USB flash drive as exFAT or FAT32.
 - Launch VitaShell and press /\ in the 'home' section.
 - Select 'Mount uma0:' and attach your USB flash drive.
 You can now copy stuff from/to your USB stick.
 - Once 'uma0:' is listed under the partitions, press /\ again and choose 'Mount USB ux0:'.
+This will copy important apps like VitaShell, molecularShell, and other files.
 - Your USB flash drive is now acting as a Memory Card.
 - To sync all your apps on your USB flash drive, press /\ and choose 'Refresh livearea'.
 This will NOT refresh PSP games.
 - If you wish to revert the patch, press /\ and select 'Umount USB ux0:'.
+- Note that this patch is only temporary and you need to redo the procedure everytime you launch your PS TV.

 ### Customization ###
 You can customize those files: